BlockSigner/cove/site/content/english/tax-consultant.md

 [//]: # (--------------------------------------------------------------------------------------------------------------)

-{{< side-by-side top=24 bottom=12 img=batch-signature mobile-top=12 mobile-bottom=6 img-width=367 img-alt="Three contracts signed with batch processing" >}}
+{{< side-by-side top=24 bottom=24 img=batch-signature mobile-top=12 mobile-bottom=6 img-width=367 img-alt="Three contracts are signed using the batch method" >}}
 {{% markdown %}}
-## Finish the pile with only one signature
-New employment contracts for everyone: the authorised signatory no longer signs hundreds of contracts by hand, but signs them all at once with Skribble's batch signature.

-- Batch signature for any number of employment contracts
+## More efficiency for tax consultants and their clients
+The diversion via printer and paper is eliminated: instead of sending the balance sheet and the annual financial statement back and forth by post, the tax consultant and client sign electronically within seconds.

-- Automatically invite employees to sign employment contracts by e-mail
+- By e-mail to sign the contract
-- Overview of all completed and outstanding signatures
+- Clients can sign without a Skribble account via invitation link
+- Confirm signature via mobile phone - no USB stick or smart card required
+- Verifiable in seconds whether the signature is correct
 {{% /markdown %}}
 {{< /side-by-side >}}

 [//]: # (--------------------------------------------------------------------------------------------------------------)

-{{< side-by-side top=24 bottom=24 mobile-top=6 mobile-bottom=6 img=candidate-sign-digital img-position=right img-width=392 img-alt="A woman sits in a deck chair and signs her employment contract on her tablet" >}}
+{{< side-by-side top=24 bottom=24 mobile-top=6 mobile-bottom=6 img=candidate-sign-digital img-position=right img-width=392 img-alt="A woman sits on a deck chair and signs a contract on her table" >}}
 {{% markdown %}}
-## Candidates sign digitally without delay
-Efficient onboarding: you have a better chance of being chosen as an employer and HR administration becomes easier, faster and cheaper.

-- Legally valid for any type of employment contract
-- No loss of time due to postal mailing
-- Get notified automatically when the employment contract has been signed
+## Easier than paper and pen
+Signing with Skribble is intuitive and can be done in seconds.
+They enable their employees and clients to seamlessly implement digital processes that save time and money.

+- Overview of all incoming and outstanding signatures
+- Sign several documents at once with the batch signature
+- Sign anywhere on your smartphone or computer - at home, on the road or in the office
 {{% /markdown %}}
 {{< /side-by-side >}}

 [//]: # (--------------------------------------------------------------------------------------------------------------)

 {{< testimonial "testimonial/twint-150w.png" "Simon Wehrli, CTO, Twint" >}}
-«Moving towards more remote work, regular contract renewals and dual signature requirements resulted in an extremely time-consuming signing process built around a lot of paperwork.
-Skribble enables us to sign employment contracts and NDAs in a breeze – paper-free and regardless of time and place.»
+"Testimonial"
 {{< /testimonial >}}

 [//]: # (--------------------------------------------------------------------------------------------------------------)

-{{< side-by-side top=24 bottom=12 mobile-top=6 mobile-bottom=6 img=more-efficiency img-width=430 img-alt="Man with fountain pen would like to sign three contracts" >}}
+{{< side-by-side top=24 bottom=12 mobile-top=6 mobile-bottom=6 img=more-efficiency img-width=430 img-alt="Man signs three contracts with a fountain pen" >}}
 {{% markdown %}}
-## Empower employees <br class="hide-for-mobile">to work more efficiently
-Digitalisation enabler: HR enables the workforce to sign electronically and can manage their everyday work with less bureaucracy.

-- Digital processing of work reports, lay-offs, applications, etc.
-- Get signatures from authorised signatories via e-mail
-- Download contracts ready for archiving in recognized PDF X/A format
+## Suitable for any document and any mandate
+Different documents, different requirements.
+With Skribble, any type of document can be legally signed - from financial statements to designs to release declarations.

+- Valid for contracts with and without written form requirement
+- Worldwide internal and external use
+- Highest security standards and bank level data protection in Switzerland
 {{% /markdown %}}
 {{< /side-by-side >}}

 [//]: # (--------------------------------------------------------------------------------------------------------------)

-{{< side-by-side top=24 bottom=12 mobile-top=6 mobile-bottom=12 img=integrations img-position=right img-width=381 img-alt="Existing systems, e.g. Google Drive, One Drive, Drop Box or Secure Safe" >}}
+{{< side-by-side top=24 bottom=12 mobile-top=6 mobile-bottom=12 img=integrations img-position=right img-width=381 img-alt="Connection of the different participants when using scribble from an HRM visually displayed" >}}
 {{% markdown %}}
-## No new software required
-Stay with familiar tools: sign directly via your browser or from your existing software.

-- Sign directly via your browser
-- Integrate Skribble as a plug-in into SAP and other industry solutions
+## Remain with familiar tools and processes
+Integrate Skribble into your law firm software or sign directly via the browser.
+Clients can sign with any operating system via invitation link.

 - Seamless integration via modern APIs
+- Employees and clients can be easily and quickly onboard
+- Familiar appearance thanks to personalisable visual signature
 {{% /markdown %}}
 {{< /side-by-side >}}